-In this lesson we will not only look at what magari means, but also at how to use it correctly in different context.
+In this lesson we will not only look at what magari means, but also at how to use it correctly in different contexts.

-Here are some examples of magari used in a sentence, so as to have a general idea of the contexts we’re going to explore in this lesson:
+Here are some examples of magari used in a sentence, so as to have a general idea of what we’re going to explore in this lesson:

 Cosa fate stasera?

 What are you doing tonight?